 Coffee Beans and Caffeine Content in Cortado

-Cortado is made using a shot of espresso, which means it will be mostly robusta to add the intensity and caffeing but with a slice of arabica to add the flavour.
-The caffeine content of a cortado therefore should be same as in a single espresso shot.
+Cortado is made using a shot of espresso, which means it will be mostly robusta to add the intensity and caffeine but with a slice of arabica to add the flavor.
+The caffeine content of a Cortado is the same as in a single espresso shot (80mg) in a 30ml (1oz) shot.

 Origin of Cortado